jeremytammik/tbc/a/1941_family_void.md

 Apparently, each time I extrude a new `Arc` I am stacking it (the thicker cylinder is above for visualisation, it would overwrite the thinner one).
 The next beam to be drilled will keep stacking the void forms.
 So if I select 4 beams, the 8th hole will be done by the 8 void forms stacked.
 What could I be doing wrong?
-The extrusion needs to be created at the (0, 0, 0) coordinate so it can be easily modified at the .rfa file, beeing easily found throughout the .rfa file.
+The extrusion needs to be created at the origin so it can be easily found and modified.

 **Answer:** This sounds like a case of wrong type of family template and wrong `NewFamilyInstance` overload.
 There are easier ways to create holes in beams: